otrv4/otrv4/otrv4.md

 ### SMP message 2

-SMP message 2 is sent by Bob to complete the DH exchange to determine the new generators, `g2` and `g3`.
+SMP message 2 is sent by Bob to complete the ECDH exchange to determine the new generators, `g2` and `g3`.
 It also begins the construction of the values used in the final comparison of the protocol.
 A valid SMP message 2 is generated as
 follows: